trampgeek/moodle-qtype_coderunner/Readme.md

 editing form.
 This field must be set to a JSON-encoded record containing definitions of variables that can be used by the template engine to perform local per-question customisation of the template.
 The template parameters are passed to the template engine as the object `QUESTION.parameters`.
+In addition, if the *Hoist template parameters* checkbox is checked (which is now the default behaviour) the `QUESTION.parameters` prefix can be dropped.

-A more advanced version of the *python3\_pylint* question type, which allows customisation of the pylint options via template parameters and also allows for an optional insertion of a module docstring for "write a function" questions is then:
+For example, suppose we wanted a more advanced version of the *python3\_pylint* question type that allows customisation of the pylint options via template parameters.
+We might also wish to insert a module docstring for "write a function" questions.
+Lastly we might want the ability to configure the error message if pylint errors are found.

+The template parameters might be:

+    {
+        "isfunction": false,
+        "pylintoptions": ["--disable=missing-final-newline", "--enable=C0236"],
+        "errormessage": "Pylint is not happy with your program" }

+The template for such a question type might then be:

     import subprocess
     import os
     import sys
+    import re

     def code_ok(prog_to_test):
     {% if QUESTION.parameters.isfunction %}